 D.B. v.
 Switzerland

 The complainant in the case is a national of Belarus (“D.B.”).
-The case concerns the rejection of the application for asylum and the deportation of the complainant from Switzerland to Belarus.
+The case concerns the denial of asylum and the deportation of the complainant from Switzerland to Belarus.

 Circumstances of the case